-- Communication: You are expected to frequently check your SPC email, Blackboard Messages, and Blackboard Announcements.
-Your instructor will check SPC email & Messages each business day and will respond to communication within 1 business day. - Student Conduct & Online Behavior: In conjunction with the Student Conduct policy stated in the Common Course Syllabus, one must uphold proper and respectful communication with the instructor and fellow classmates at all times.
+- Communication: You are expected to frequently check your SPC email, Blackboard Course Messages, and Blackboard Announcements.
+Your instructor will check SPC email & Blackboard Messages each business day and will respond to communication within 1 business day. - Student Conduct & Online Behavior: In conjunction with the Student Conduct policy stated in the Common Course Syllabus, one must uphold proper and respectful communication with the instructor and fellow classmates at all times.
 All interactions will remain civil just as they would in a traditional classroom.
 Repeated violations of this policy may result in the student being dropped from the course with an 'X' or 'F.' - Written Work: All written work should be presented using the conventions of Standard Written English.
 South Plains College requires all students to become proficient in "academic English," a form of English that is typically used in academic, professional, and business contexts.
 While slang, regional idioms, and informal kinds of self-expression are appropriate in some contexts, they are out of place in academic writing.
-This will relate to all written work done in the course. - Late work: Late work is not accepted in this course.
-All deadlines are provided on the Course Calendar document.
-All coursework must be submitted by the deadlines on the calendar to receive credit.
+This will relate to all written work done in the course. - Late work: All deadlines can be found on the course calendar provided in your Blackboard course.
+All deadlines occur at midnight (think of it as 11:59 PM) on the listed date.
+Late work is not accepted in this course.
+All coursework must be submitted by the deadline to receive credit.
 It is best to plan ahead and not wait until the last minute to submit any coursework.
-Most coursework can be submitted early, so take advantage and don't get stuck.
-However, in the event that you miss deadlines there are two options available:
+Most coursework can be submitted early, so take advantage of that and don't get stuck.

-1. Discussions: The Freebie: On one Discussion or Assignment you may use what I call a "Freebie," which means you can automatically receive full credit on that specific assignment (on discussions, this includes the full grade, 1 response and 2 replies).
-You can only do this once during the session, so use it wisely.
-To use this option, you must email your instructor in Blackboard Messages within one week after that deadline occurs, state that you would like to use your Freebie, and specifically state the coursework to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 3 Assignment: Sleep.
-Sincerely, <Your Name>").
-This doesn't happen automatically; no email, no credit, it's all on you.
-This option cannot be used on exams.
+However, in the event that you miss deadlines on a Discussion or Assignment you can use what I call a "Freebie," which means you can automatically receive full credit on that specific piece of coursework.
+You can only do this once during the course, so use it wisely.
+To use this option, you will message your instructor using Messages in Blackboard within one week after the deadline, state that you would like to use your Freebie, and specifically state the piece of coursework to which you would like it applied (e.g., "Dear Professor Miller, I would like to use my Freebie on the Unit 2 Discussion: Presentation of Self.
+Thank you so much and have a great day!
+Sincerely, your name").
+If used on a Discussion, this accounts for the response and replies collectively (i.e., full credit).
+This doesn't happen automatically; no Message within a week of the deadline, no credit, it's all on you.
+This option cannot be used on an exam.